Hash7ag/cdx-extender/README.md

   -h, --help            show the help message and exit -H, --headless        set headless browser
   -D, --download-chromedriver
-                        download and overwrite(if any) the Chrome Driver and exit --reset               reset the user data and exit --clear               clear the user data and exit
+                        download and overwrite(if any) the ChromeDriver and exit --reset               reset the user data and exit --clear               clear the user data and exit
 ```